Identifying, Removing and Reusing It

 When to Remove Your Dead Battery

 When should you remove your dead battery, and is it all right to keep it in your car until you find a replacement, or until you find the time to get it disconnected?
 In most cases, it won’t be a good idea to leave your battery in the car for a simple reason: the battery might start to leak more corrosive material that builds up over time.
 This isn’t a problem if your battery is still in good condition, but if you live in a very warm or cold climate, or you’re going to store the vehicle outdoors, then it’s usually best to remove your dead battery as soon as possible.
-In any case, take it to an auto parts store where it can be disposed of properly.
+In any case, take it to an Advance Auto Parts store near you where it can be disposed of properly.

 Can Dead Car Batteries Be Reused?